Where should I go with a concern?

 - The hotline is a confidential 24-hour hotline for Medical Center patients, providers or staff to report billing concerns or related problems to the Office for Billing Compliance.

-- The Office of HIPAA Compliance is responsible for administration of the Privacy Program at the medical center.
+- The Privacy Office is responsible for administration of the Privacy Program at the medical center.
 The website includes HIPAA Privacy and Information Security policies, forms, regulations and links to additional resources including HIPAA training.

 - Research Compliance and Training